513: The Brain That Wouldn't Die

 [Sung.]
 Maxwell House jingle.

-Despite the previous Folger’s reference, this is an old ad jingle for Maxwell House coffee from the 1960s.
+Despite the previous Folger’s reference, this is an old ad jingle for Maxwell House coffee from the 1950s.
+It was a peppy, musical interpretation of the sound made by old fashioned coffee percolators, and the commercials showed percolators bubbling away.

 Darkman was a 1990 film starring Liam Neeson as a scientist whose face is destroyed in a lab explosion and must don masks made of synthetic skin.

 Done!
-Now it’s time to make my own Bailey’s.
+Now time to make my own Baileys.

-Bailey’s Irish Cream is a liqueur made from cream and Irish whiskey.
+Baileys Irish Cream is a liqueur made from cream, cocoa, and Irish whiskey.

 This is the most complicated beer bong I’ve ever seen.

-A beer bong is a device designed to enable a drinker (usually a college student) to swallow a vast quantity of beer in very short order.
-There are a number of variants, but a bong generally consists of a funnel, a tube, and a length of flexible hose.
+A beer bong is a device that enables a drinker to swallow a vast quantity of beer very quickly.
+There are a number of variants, but a beer bong generally consists of a funnel and a length of flexible tubing.
+Gravity plays a role.
+Beer bongs have long found a home at college campus parties.

 An American in vitro.